Tag Archives: Antonio Guterres

 Polar heatwaves sound global climate alarm bells

 Polar heatwaves are, as you would imagine, rare events, but in March, simultaneous heatwaves were recorded at both poles, an event without precedent in the instrumental record.
-I wrote the following Opinion piece for the Irish Examiner discussing the phenomenon and … Continue reading
+I wrote the following Opinion piece for the Irish Examiner discussing the phenomenon … Continue reading

 The ecological point of no return draws ever closer